 Magic Spells Using Salt

-This is a collection of the best Witchcraft spells with salt from our Book of Shadows.
-Click the images to read each recipe.
+Let’s explore the power of salt for bringing love, luck and wealth!
+This is a collection of the best Salt Rituals from our Book of Shadows. 📜 Click the images to read each recipe.
 Give them a try!

 1. ‘Spirit Delight’: Cleansing Bath with Salt & Lavender Essential Oil

 2. The Door Opener: A Spell with Salt for Career Advancement

 3. Gratitude Salt Spell: Bring Good Luck with Magic

 5. ‘Bad Luck Go Away’: Candle Spell to Remove a Curse

 6. Ocean’s Charm: Wiccan Spell for Money and Good Luck

 7. ‘Magic Armor’: Wiccan Spell for Good Luck with an Onion